rakzcs/cookbook/soup/Hearty Homemade Corn Chowder.md

 5. **Blend Soup:** Use an immersion blender to blend half the soup.
 Alternatively, blend 3 cups of soup and return to the pot.
 6. **Finish Soup:** Add half and half, reserved corn juice, and chives.
 Heat through.
 7. **Serve:** Garnish with remaining chives and bacon.

-Enjoy this hearty and delicious corn chowder, perfect for any day.